Hearts: John McGlynn says finances are affecting team

 Hearts manager John McGlynn admits the club's current financial predicament is having an effect on the pitch.

-McGlynn's men sustained a third straight defeat in the 3-2 loss to Inverness at Tynecastle.
+McGlynn's men sustained a third straight defeat in

-The club have lost Andrew Driver and Ryan McGowan in recent months and injuries have forced the manager to field younger teams.
+and Ryan McGowan in recent months and injuries have forced the manager to field younger teams.

 "Technically [the squad] is good but it's having to learn a lot," McGlynn told BBC Radio Scotland.